cybersamx/py-main-template/README.md

-# Python Template
+# Python Main Program Template

-A python template that we can use to create a new project for the development and publication of a python package named `cybersamx_test` to Test PyPi.
+A python template that we can use to create a new project for the development of python main program.

 ## Setup